BrendanGasparin/google-homepage/README.md

 # google-homepage
-Google homepage mockup for The Odin Project curriculum.
+Google homepage mockup using HTML and CSS.